Last Updated on May 30, 2025 by Dave Schoenbeck

 Remember that it usually takes multiple exposures before a customer makes a purchasing decision.
 Prepare to send out numerous mailings before you see meaningful results, and don’t be afraid to tweak your strategies if something you’re doing isn’t working.

-Finally, be sure to include a call-to-action.
-The best marketing campaign will fail if your customer isn’t directed towards a next step.
-Direct them to your website or give them a number to call and set up a consultation, depending on your business.
+Finally, please include a call to action.
+The best marketing campaign will fail if your customer isn’t directed toward the next step.
+Please refer them to your website or provide them with a contact number to schedule a consultation, depending on your business practices.